tmi-lab/theia/README.md

-# Theia: A Decision Support Tool to Predict Rates of Cognitive and Functional Decline in People Living with Dementia
+# Theia: A Decision Support Tool to Predict Rates of Cognitive and Functional Decline in Alzheimer's Disease and Mild Cognitive Impairment

-**Authors:** Antigone Fogel, et al.
+**Authors:** Antigone Fogel et al.

 ---